MaddyGuthridge/portfolio-data/blog/ai-is-a-capitalist-hell-scape/README.md

 interactions like crops from a plantation, sent across the world like goods through canals, then aggregated and processed by data brokers, so as to be sold to anyone who desires it.
-"This", he claims, "is what colonisation in the 21^st^ century is all about.
+"This", he claims, "is what colonisation in the 21<sup>st</sup> century is all about.
 It is about extraction, capture, the cult of data".

 Through Mbembé's work, we can identify three salient features of colonialism which we can use to identify its modern-day reincarnations.

-1. Colonialism is inherently capitalistic in its nature, with colonies established to efficiently siphon the natural resources of conquered land for economic gain.
+1. Colonialism is often capitalistic in its nature, with colonies established to efficiently siphon the natural resources of conquered land for economic gain.